jlauman/data_engineering_project_04/README.md

 than choke processing with lack of CPU and RAM.

 Ensure that a job run in spark uses the correct orchestrator.
-I can into a scenario where I mistakenly installed pyspark separate from the one provided by EMR and wasted time running the ETL process only on the master node.
+I can into a scenario where I mistakenly installed PySpark separate from the one provided by EMR and wasted time running the ETL process only on the master node.

 Understand how the Spark writer works.
 Without repartitioning the dataframe the default is the most